gmccreight/coderepo/readme.md

-Codefluent
+Coderepo
 ====
-[Codefluent](http://github.com/gmccreight/codefluent) is an open source polyglot algorithm and data structure learning platform.
-If you're impatient, check out [codefluent.us](http://www.codefluent.us), then come back here to read all about it.
+[Coderepo](http://github.com/gmccreight/coderepo) is an open source polyglot algorithm and data structure learning platform.
+If you're impatient, check out [coderepo.io](http://www.coderepo.io), then come back here to read all about it.

-Codefluent aims to have thousands of fully-worked, tested, and immediately runnable examples of algorithms and data structures in an exhaustive variety of languages.
+Coderepo aims to have thousands of fully-worked, tested, and immediately runnable examples of algorithms and data structures in an exhaustive variety of languages.
 It also aims to be ridiculously, even magically, easy to use in a classroom setting.
 In short, it aims to be the first place developers think to